Robot Reduces Need for Open Brain Surgery to Map Epileptic Seizures

 A robotic device is allowing doctors to pinpoint the origins of a person’s seizures through minimally invasive surgery.
 The device, in use at Duke and some epilepsy centers across the country, allows neurosurgeons to implant hundreds of recording electrodes into the brain through about 10 to 20 small incisions.
 The procedure is highly precise, and it takes less time than traditional surgical options for seizure localization.
 People also recover faster and have less pain.

-When multiple medications fail to stop epileptic seizures, a patient’s best hope for gaining control of their seizures is often epilepsy surgery.
-That can only happen if the doctors can identify the area of the brain responsible for the seizure and remove it safely.
-To identify that spot, neurosurgeons may perform a craniotomy, which creates a large opening in the skull.
-A plastic grid of electrodes is then placed on the surface of the brain to record the seizures and identify where they are coming from.
+When medications fail to stop epileptic seizures, a person's best hope for gaining control of their seizures is often epilepsy surgery.
+That can only happen if doctors can identify the area of the brain responsible for the seizures and remove it safely.
+To identify that spot, neurosurgeons may perform a craniotomy, creating a large opening in the skull, and then place a plastic grid of electrodes on the surface of the brain to record seizures and identify where they originate.

 “[The grid of electrodes] can provide a good recording of signals,” said Saurabh R. Sinha, MD, PhD, a neurologist specializing in epilepsy, and medical director of Duke’s epilepsy center.
 “But because they sit on the surface of the brain, the electrodes can’t access the folds or the parts of the brain between the two hemispheres, and its deep structures.”

 The team at Duke’s epilepsy center has another tool in their arsenal.
 Robot-assisted stereoelectroencephalography (SEEG) is a minimally invasive procedure that rapidly places thin electrode wires in precise locations to map the brain and identify seizure origins.